-Join noted artist Lisbeth Firmin this Fall, as she teaches Dr. Betty Edwards’ intensive 5-day drawing workshop at master printer/artist Dan Welden’s beautiful Studio-Gallery complex in Sag Harbor, New York.
-The course takes place from October 28 through November 2, 2018.
-Tuition is $550 and includes the DRSB Workbook.
+Join noted artist Lisbeth Firmin in Sag Harbor October 28 to November 2, 2018, as she teaches Dr. Betty Edwards’ intensive 5-day DRSB drawing workshop at master printer/artist Dan Welden’s beautiful Studio-Gallery complex on Long Island.
+The tuition is $550 and includes the DRSB Workbook.
 Ms. Firmin has worked with Dr. Edwards and Brian Bomeisler over many years, is an experienced instructor in the DRSB methods, and has had her own teaching practice as well as widely exhibiting her artworks.

 This is an intensive immersion course, full of demonstrations and studio exercises that pack a semester-long art course into five days!
 You will develop the perceptual skills you need to draw with confidence, whether you are a novice or want to expand your artistic capabilities.
 Students will explore:

 The relationship of drawing and creativity to specialized functions of the right- and left-brain hemispheres and how to connect to a completely new way of seeing!

 A carefully sequenced learning process designed to unleash your creativity and perception, enabling you to produce accomplished drawings from life.